ovinogra/ovinogra.github.io/_pages/about.md

 Outside of work, I love solving and writing puzzlehunts.
 See the [puzzles](https://ovinogra.github.io/puzzles/) page for projects I've worked on.

-Outside of my virtual life I enjoy skiing, cardio kickboxing, and traditional square-rig tallship sailing (yes, like in pirate movies).
+Outside of my virtual life I enjoy skiing, cardio kickboxing, and traditional square-rig tallship sailing.